moorepants/dissertation/motioncapture.rst

 An overview of bicycle and rider kinematic motions from a series of experimental treadmill tests is presented.
 The full kinematics of bicycles and riders were measured with an active motion capture system.
-Motion across speeds are compared graphically with box and whiskers plots.
+Motion across speeds are compared graphically with box and whisker plots.
 Trends and ranges in amplitude are shown to characterize the system motion.
 This data will be used to develop a realistic biomechanical model and control model for the rider and for future experimental design.